mergado/docs/README.md

 $ gem install jekyll
 ```

+If this fails on *Ubuntu*, you probably need to install `ruby-dev` system package.
+Do not use jekkyl package from apt, as its very old.

 For more information on how to install Jekyll, see the [official documentation](https://jekyllrb.com/docs/installation/).

 After you have installed Jekyll, clone the repository with git: